Scott-Borecki/rails-engine/doc/relationship_endpoints.md

 # Get an Item's Merchant

-Returns the Merchant that sells the Item.
+Returns the merchant that sells the item.

 ```
 GET /items/{item_id}/merchant